Ortec-Finance/sailfish-hpc/README.md

 # Build and Test
 You may simply `oc apply` to your namespaces on a kubernetes Cluster to deploy Sailfish, also follow the Prerequiste paragraph in the `sailfish-k8s` README to setup your cluster with the proper configuration.

-The demo `sailfish-py` is stored in DockerHub, the dockerfiles are in the same folder if you wish to push the Run manager and Runner Images to your image registry!
+The demo `sailfish-py` is stored in DockerHub, the dockerfiles are in the same folder if you wish to rebuild and push the Run manager and Runner Images to your image registry!
 Changes to the image will be picked up immediately with newly created Jobs.

 # Architecture
 ![A high level overview of the flow of Sailfish](Sailfish-Architecture-and-flow.png)